Harperlaveal/Roots-App/README.md

 Complete the following terminal commands....

-1. npm install --global expo-cli
+1. npm install

-2. expo start (in the root folder of the project)
+2. npm install --global expo-cli

-(All the other npm downloads will be loaded when the repo is pulled).
+3. expo start (in the root folder of the project)